-Welex, your leading law firm in Marbella has the pleasure to write some lines about the Wealth Tax in Spain.
+Welex, your leading law and accountant firm in Marbella has the pleasure to write some lines about the Wealth Tax in Spain.

 The Wealth Tax in Spain (also called capital, equity or fortune tax) is a Tax that is applied individually, not on annual income or transactions, but on the personal assets of each individual which include among others: bank deposits, real estate and pension plans, and the calculation is based on the total value of these assets of the taxpayer.
 In the case of non residents the calculation will include all the assets held in Spain.

 On 2008 the Spanish Wealth Tax was eliminated by the introduction of a 100% bonus with the Law 4/2008 published on December the 23rd.
 But this did not last long as on 2011 due to the economical crisis the tax was re-established temporarily and since then it has been renewed on an annual base including the one which corresponds to the period 2018 which was approved and published by the Official Gazette on 4/7/18 by the Law 6/2018 of July 3rd.

 As a general rules of the Wealth tax in Spain:

 - At the time of the Tax calculation you must take into account not only the Assets and Rights but also the related debts and obligations.

 - To calculate the property value, the tax payer must include the higher value between the Fiscal, Rateable and Acquisition value.

 - The first 700.000 € are exempt of taxation.

 The Spanish Wealth Tax is accrued annually on the 31 of December and the tax return should be presented and paid six months after being this before the end of June of the following year.

 The obligation to summit the tax return fall to all taxpayers with a positive result and also to taxpayers whose assets and rights have values greater than 2.000.000 € even if their tax returns are negative and therefore, with no payment due.